 Packard. s Grasshopper (Melanoplus packardii)

-These adult grasshoppers are gray to dark yellow in color and approximately 27-32 mm (1.1 to 1.3 inches) long.
+Adult grasshoppers are gray to dark yellow and approximately 27-32 mm (1.1 to 1.3 inches) long.
 Two light coloured stripes extend from just behind the eyes to the posterior margin of the thorax.
 The forewings are uniformly grey and lack distinctive stripes.
 The last two segments of the hind legs are blue-green (Figure 4).
-When newly hatched these grasshoppers are pale green to yellow-brown in colour, speckled with numerous small dark spots.
+When newly hatched these grasshoppers are pale green to yellow-brown, speckled with numerous small dark spots.

 Habitat and Food Supply

-This grasshopper prefers light textured soils with scanty grass cover and is similar in other respects to the migratory grasshopper.
+This grasshopper prefers light textured soils with scanty grass cover.

 Two-Striped Grasshopper (Melanoplus bivittatus)

-The adult grasshoppers are brownish or greenish in colour with black or brown markings.
+Adult grasshoppers are brownish or greenish with black or brown markings.
 They are approximately 26 – 40 mm (1.0 to 1.6 inches) in length.
 They have two pale stripes extending back from the eyes to the tip of the forewings.
 A solid longitudinal black stripe is evident on the hind legs (Figure 5).
-Immature grasshoppers are green to yellowish brown in colour.
+Immature grasshoppers are green to yellowish brown.

 This species is very common in the heavier textured soil zones.
 It is found along roadsides, in dried out marshes and in fields with crops.